The main event continues through the weekend and usually concludes on Labor Day, featuring:

 Battle Trains: The Virginia & Truckee Railroad operates battle trains where passengers watch Union and Confederate soldiers stage combat scenarios directly from their seats.

-Parades & Street Skirmishes: Reenactments spill into the heart of town along C Street, culminating in the city's annual Labor Day Parade.
+Parades & Street Skirmishes: Reenactments spill into the heart of town along C Street, around the Bucket of Blood, culminating in the city's annual Labor Day Parade.

 Period Ball: Hosted at historic venues like Piper's Opera House, where attendees can enjoy 19th-century music and dancing.
 Tickets on sale at the door, as well as here on our website. https://www.comstockcivilwarre-enactors.org/services-store/civil-war-ball